SmoollBrain/login-registration-system/README.md

 Simple login and registration system made in C++ using [jsoncpp](https://github.com/open-source-parsers/jsoncpp).
 WARNING!
 THIS IS NOT SUPPOSED TO BE USED IN A REAL PROJECT.
 IT WAS SOMETHING I MADE FOR FUN TO LEARN C++.
 PLEASE DO NOT USE THIS!
 If you'd like to check it out, proceed further.

 ## Dependencies
-- jsoncpp (license in 3rd-party-licenses, no need to install)
+- jsoncpp (license in 3rd-party-licenses, no need to install, for Windows you will need to recompile jsoncpp to get a .lib file because that's what Windows uses for static libraries)
 - cmake
 - g++ (for Linux, Windows has it's own compiler)
 - make (for Linux)